The Zero Threshold

 $zero = 0 disables the zero threshold, only the exact value of 0 is taken to be zero.

-$zero = ... sets the zero threshold to the value of the variable $zero (it can be 0, but must not be negative).
+$zero = ... sets the zero threshold to the value you assign to the variable $zero (it can be 0, but must not be negative).

 DEL $zero (deleting the $zero variable) resets the threshold to its default value of 1e-16.